This article describes the types of doctors, medical facilities & diagnostic tools used to treat accident victims in personal injury cases.

 - The most common complaint is the time it takes and feeling enclosed in an MRI scanner.
 One complete scan can take about an hour to perform.
 It is non-invasive, painless, and without side effects.

-- The major disadvantage of MRI is its high cost.
+- The primary disadvantage of MRI is its high cost.
 A basic scan of the cervical and lumbar region of the spine can exceed one thousand dollars.

 - The MRI uses strong magnetic fields to create its images, so people with implanted metallic objects or pacemakers are prohibited from having the test.